KaiserLeo7/3D-Game/README.md

   -more vs players, more vs nps and more vs turrets -turrets can be upgraded
   -upgraded turrets are increased in size

+AI that walk to enemy base
+-needs pathing
+-walks to enemy base in lane and shoots enemies along the way

 Resource Gathering Nodes To be Captured and Upgraded -gain by killing enemies npc, players and capturable areas\